What is Post Prostatectomy Erectile Dysfunction?

 Why does Erectile Dysfunction Occur Following Prostatectomy?

 The prostate is a gland that rests around the urethra.
 The urethra is a tube that transports semen and urine to the outside of the body.
 The prostate gland is surrounded by blood vessels, nerves, and muscles required to achieve an erection and control the bladder.
-During a prostatectomy, these blood vessels, nerves, and muscles may be damaged or weakened leading to erectile dysfunction.
-As a result, post prostatectomy, many men are unable to have an erection for a period of time ranging from less than a month to longer than a month or even a year or more in a worst-case scenario.
+During a prostatectomy, the nerves and blood vessels that supply the penis may be damaged.
+As a result, post prostatectomy, many men will experience erectile dysfunction, which can improve over time.
 The ability to achieve an erection post prostatectomy depends on how close the prostate cancer was to the nerves that control the erections.

 What are the Factors that Determine Adequate Erectile Function Post Prostatectomy?